-This heading shows the SCSI device's ID.
-If one interface is installed in your computer this will range from 00 to 07 (2nd interface 08 to 0F etc).
-Typically the SCSI interface will have an ID of 07 although this can be altered (eg in SCSI Disc Share).
+This heading shows the SCSI device's !D. If one interface is installed in your computer this will range from 00 to 07 (2nd interface 08 to OF etc).
+Typically the SCSI interface will have an ID of 07 although this can be altered.